-You think we should train our workers every 2 weeks?
+Do you think we should train our workers every 2 weeks?

 I think you should train them every day.

-Now, I don’t mean higher a professional trainer and have the entire crew away from work every day… what I mean is that training is way more effective if delivered in small doses when it is applicable.
+Now, I don’t mean hire a professional trainer and have the entire crew away from work every day… what I mean is that training is way more effective if delivered in small doses when it is applicable.

 Today, you have access to all kinds of video and online tools that can help with this training.